OPS-E2E-PPE/VBA-Docs/api/Word.Document.ReadabilityStatistics.md

 keywords: vbawd10.chm158007392
 f1_keywords:
 - vbawd10.chm158007392
-ms.prod: word
 api_name:
 - Word.Document.ReadabilityStatistics
 ms.assetid: e9da9d92-bc1f-d575-07b1-3eae2749a9e5
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Document.ReadabilityStatistics property (Word)

 Returns a **ReadabilityStatistics** collection that represents the readability statistics for the specified document or range.
 Read-only.

 ## Syntax

 _expression_. `ReadabilityStatistics`

- _expression_ A variable that represents a '[Document](Word.Document.md)' object.
+_expression_ A variable that represents a **[Document](Word.Document.md)** object.

 ## Remarks

-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 ## Example